vcilabs/terradactyl/README.md

 Terradactyl repos rely on two simple organizational conventions:

-* a single project-level `terradactly.yaml`
+* a single project-level `terradactyl.yaml`
-* a single subdirectory for your stacks
+* subdirectories for your stacks

 ```sh
 .